Cover image

 Intent02

-I hope viewers will relate to the model’s expressions and that they will be drawn into the mystery of the images.
-And if they are not, I suppose the best we can hope for is that they at least like naked people and the colour purple.
+I hope that despite being challenged by the big emotions and bleak themes, viewers will relate to the model’s expressions and be drawn into the mystery and world of the images.
+If they're not, I suppose the best we can hope for is that they at least like naked people and the colour purple.

 Alexia Flux • photographed by Rab Townsend